Arm1stice/hiredhelp/README.md

 ![HiredHelp](http://i58.tinypic.com/2ez19g7.jpg)
-A Node module that allows you to create worker functions to perform tasks placed into a queue
+A Node module that allows you to create worker functions to perform tasks set by the user

 Tips
 ====